confluentinc/ksql/docs/udf.rst

 =====

-Once your UDFs are deployed you can call them in the same way you would invoke any of the KSQL built-in functions, for example, using the ``multiply`` example above:
+Once your UDFs are deployed you can call them in the same way you would invoke any of the KSQL built-in functions.
+The function names are case-insensitive.
+For example, using the ``multiply`` example above:

 .. code:: sql